VCityTeam/UD-SV/Doc/Devel/Needs/Need021.md

  4. 3Dtiles-server packages the answer into a b3dm object that it handles over to the iTowns framework
  5. The 3Dtiles-provider parses the b3dm object to convert it to Threejs object (mesh) that is integrated to the scene

+This implies changing the 3Dtiles specification making it a 3D+time specification.